mhered/sevillabot/activity_log.md

 I can imagine some vision system based on a top mounted camera, then a routine that turns the robot until the light is in front of the robot, then moves towards it, stops when it is on top of it, then waits 1", then repeats when a .

 Mocking somewhere to test to fine tune (field of view, detecting light, when to stop etc) may be difficult though.
 I think we may compete here with remote control.

+11/12 - check out this very nice blog:https://eastdevonpirates.blogspot.com/2023/12/minesweeper-piwars-2024.html with a discussion.

+Found 30cm 130 degree convex mirrors in Amazon for 30€.
+Made some calculations and with a picamera (75degrees angle of view) placed at 10cm from the floor looking upwards, the convex mirror placed 20cm above the camera facing downwards I could monitor a circle 154cm in diameter.
+But the mirror weighs 1kg...

 ## [The Zombie Apocalypse](https://piwars.org/2024-disaster-zone/challenges/zombies/) - Shoot the undead!